dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

 Click on the `Add A Speaker` link on the navbar.
 You'll be directed to the `/addspeaker` route.
 Right now, it's empty but everything is working perfectly.

-**Note:** We need to add a speaker form to the template of the `addspeaker` component, but we'll come back to it once we are done with creating the speaker form component.
+**Note:** We need to add a speaker form to the template of the `addspeaker` component.
+We'll come back to it once we are done with creating the speaker form component.

 ### Speaker Form Component